-The reorganize defragmentation type uses the DBCC INDEXDEFRAG command to reorder the leaf pages of the index in-place.
+To reorder the leaf pages of the index in-place, the reorganize defragmentation option uses the ALTER INDEX REORGANIZE command for SQL Server 2005 and newer versions.
+For SQL Server 2000 it uses DBCC INDEXDEFRAG .
 This process is similar to a bubble sort.
 Although the pages are physically reordered, they may not be contiguous within the data file.
 This issue can cause interleaved indexes, which need to be rebuilt to store them in contiguous pages.

-1 Online index operations are available only in SQL Server Datacenter, Enterprise, Developer, and Evaluation editions.
+(i) Online index operations are available only in SQL Server Data center, Enterprise, Developer, and Evaluation editions.

-Defragmenting an index example
+4.1.4 Defragmenting an index example